The Prize Chapter 1: Oil on the Brain: The Beginning

 The Boom Phenomenon

 With the discovery of oil production via drilling, the farmers along Oil Creek started shouting “The Yankee has struck oil,” and the news started a mad rush to acquire sites and begin drilling for more oil.
 The population of Titusville multiplied overnight, and land prices shot up instantaneously, and flats quickly leased.
 More money was spent frantically by Bissell and company, leasing and buying farms in the Oil Creek area.
 By November 1860, 75 wells were producing in Cornplanter, later renamed Oil City, and the Titusville and Oil City areas were referred to as the Oil Regions.
-Whisky barrels were used to collect and store the oil, more wells were drilled, more rock oil became available, and the only item in shortage was whisky barrels!
+Whiskey barrels were used to collect and store the oil, more wells were drilled, more rock oil became available, and the only item in shortage was whiskey barrels!
 To date, oil is measured and sold per barrel.

 The initial wells were modest producers, and the oil was pumped.
 It was not until April 1861 that the first flowing wells (gushers) were drilled.
 One week before that, the South had fired on Fort Sumter to start the Civil War, and the news of the oil gushing at an astonishing rate of 3,000 barrels per day and the subsequent ignition of the accompanying gases that resulted in an explosion and fire that killed 19 people and blazed for three days was temporarily lost.

 Many factors quickly made kerosene from crude oil more desirable than whale oil as an illuminant, and that led to the establishment of a large and steady market for the new commodity of crude oil.
-These factors included the price (as more oil was produced and supply exceeded demand, the prices fell); the civil war (the war cut off shipments of turpentine from the South causing a shortage of camphene in the North which was quickly replaced with kerosene); growth of oil export/revenue (with the South seceding, the North no longer benefited from cotton revenues which was replaced by oil exports); and the quality (kerosene burned longer and with a brighter light than other oils used).
+These factors included the price (as more oil was produced and supply exceeded demand, the prices fell); the civil war (the war cut off shipments of turpentine from the South causing a shortage of camphene in the North which was quickly replaced with kerosene); growth of oil export/revenue (with the South seceding, the North no longer benefited from cotton revenues which were replaced by oil exports); and the quality (kerosene burned longer and with a brighter light than other oils used).

 Kerosene is a manufactured product obtained by refining hydrocarbon fuels.
 Note that crude oil, coal, natural gas, tar sand, and oil shale are all hydrocarbon or fossil fuels.
 After the discovery of oil, most coal-oil refineries by the end of 1860 had converted to refining oil or went out of business.
 The three main processes typically used in refineries for crude oil processing are distillation, cracking, and reforming.
-Distillation separates the components based on the differences in their volatility or boiling point; cracking breaks the heavy molecules into lighter hydrocarbons; and reforming changes the chemical structure or nature of the hydrocarbons into ones with more desired properties.
-Interestingly, after crude oil was processed, one of the by-products (gasoline!) at that time was simply dumped or used as solvent.
+Distillation separates the components based on the differences in their volatility or boiling point; cracking breaks the heavy molecules into lighter hydrocarbons, and reforming changes the chemical structure or nature of the hydrocarbons into ones with more desired properties.
+Interestingly, after crude oil was processed, one of the by-products (gasoline!) at that time was simply dumped or used as a solvent.

-The gushers created overnight boom towns in the Oil Regions.
+The gushers created overnight boomtowns in the Oil Regions.
 A classic example was Pithole, on Pithole Creek, about 15 miles from Titusville.
 After oil was struck there in January 1865, by June it produced one third (about 2,000 barrels per day) of the total oil output of the Oil Regions, had grown to 15,000 people by September, and land speculation was at its peak.
 Land that was worthless a few months earlier sold in July 1865 for $1.3 million and resold in September for $2 million!

 The Bust: The Backside of the Boom Phenomenon